SofiaAfendra/react-redux-workshop/README.md

 **Branch Task:**

-1. ...
+1. Use Game component's useEffect hook to load/update state from/to localstorage.
+2. If a winner exists, display their name in 'status' and clear the localstorage.

-_hint_: The read-only localStorage property allows you to access a Storage object for the Document's origin; the stored data is saved across browser sessions.
+> Hint: The read-only localStorage property allows you to access a Storage object for the Document's origin; the stored data is saved across browser sessions.

 The localStorage API has 2 common functions to set/get a value from local storage